 Back in Grimsby, James and Flo moved to 44 Guildford Street.
-Their son, James Robert Clifford, was probably born there, on New Year's Eve 1905.
+Their son, James Robert Clifford, was probably born there on New Year's Eve 1905.
 He was baptised at Grimsby St Andrew on 17 January 1906, and would be known in the family as 'Jim'.

-Charles spent 1907 on the depot ship HMS Hecla at Chatham on the River Medway in Kent.
-He returned to Portsmouth in January 1908 and, in the October, he travelled to Gibraltar to join the depot ship HMS Cormorant.
+From 1907, Charles's rating was known as Torpedo Gunner's Mate (TGM), incorporating the duties of the torpedo instructor.
+He spent the year on the depot ship HMS Hecla at Chatham on the River Medway in Kent.
+Charles returned to Portsmouth in January 1908 and, in the October, he travelled to Gibraltar to join the depot ship HMS Cormorant.

 When James and Flo's third child, Mark Duell Clifford, was born on 11 January 1908, they were back in Rutland Street at no.151.
 He was baptised at New Clee St John on 20 January and was named after Flo's father.
 Mark senior was no longer at sea and had become a storeman.
 He died a year later aged 54.
+By 1910, James and Flo were living once more on Guildford Street, now at no.17.
+The children attended Weelsby Street school, two streets away.